ajs-voices/clandestine-providence-ascendant-1/manuscript/013-demons-behind-orange-doors.md

 I nodded.
 "Have to be."

 Dorian paused for several moments I could almost see the smoke coming out of his ears as he thought about something.
-I was taken by surprise when he leaned in and kissed me softly on the lips.
-He tasted better than he smelled and I was lost in those few seconds as our lips were pressed together.
-When he pulled away he was smiling and I bit my bottom lip.
-His smile only grew wider.
-I was breathless.
-Dorian took a step back.
-"I will see you again very soon, Nox."
+He looked like he was searching my face for some answer.
+I wanted to kiss him - to taste his lips.
+I swallowed hard as the desire started to over come me.
+He gave me a lazy smile and whispered softly, "I will see you again.
+Very soon, Nox."

-I could only nod.
+I could only nod, my own desires leaving me breathless.
 Dorian chuckled as he left.
 I stood staring after him.
 I don't know how long I stood there before the worst possible thing that could happen to me happened - Garrett Spencer walked into the room and locked the door behind him.